 One of the reasons bears love huckleberries is because the high sugar content helps them store fat for winter.
 And if you eat an entire huckleberry pie in one sitting, there’s a chance it might have the same effect on you…

-Pro Tip: The best huckleberry ice cream in Montana is at Sweet Peaks.
+Sage Advice: The best huckleberry ice cream in Montana is at Sweet Peaks.
 There are currently locations in Bozeman, Kalispell, Missoula, and Whitefish, Montana.
 And in the neighboring state of Washington, you can also find huckleberry ice cream at Sweet Peaks in Spokane.

-8. Huckleberries are Pricey, Precious, Purple Berries
+8. Huckleberries Are Pricey, Precious, Purple Berries

 Because huckleberries resist cultivation, they must be gathered by hand in the wild where pickers compete with bears, coyotes, deer, and birds for the precious berries.
 And when you can’t scale production, and have to battle a bear for berries, the price goes up.
 A lot.